imagineLife/big-site/content/mongo/data-modeling/intro.md

 In a relational database, this could be like `actors` collection, `reviews` collection and `movies` collection.
 In NoSQL, there is a choice: to embed or relate.

+See a more complete write-up on identifying data relationships [here](/mongo/data-modeling/relationships)

 ### Apply design patterns or transformations to the current model for performance improvements

 Make models more performant or clear, by applying transformations.